tronicgr/AMC-AASD15A-Firmware/README.md

 ```
 release date: 06/24/2019:
   -Fixed issue of servos not activate back correctly after E-Stop activated
   -Added selection in the KLM menu of NC or NO switch type to be used for E-stop
+   Attention!
+If NC (normally closed) switch is used, wire any additional button in series!
 ```

 ### ======= enc_6dof_AMC_AASD15A_v2_01 =======